-Compare setClock to checkClock to ensure they match in their current fime.
+By default compare setClock to checkClock to ensure they match in their current time.
 Further ensure that the timeStep of checkClock is a multiple of the timeStep of setClock.
-If both conditions are satisfied then the stopTime of the setClock is set one checkClock timeStep ahead of the current time.
-The direction of the clock is considered.
+If both conditions are satisfied then the stopTime of the setClock is set one checkClock timeStep, or setClock runDuration, ahead of the current time, which ever is shorter.
+The direction of checkClock is considered when setting the stopTime.